nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/Analytics Report.md

 <img width="1000" height="600" alt="pie_contract_churn" src="https://github.com/user-attachments/assets/30cbf485-4fc7-4737-8df8-8025fdc27862" />

 - Of all churning customers, approximately 89% are on Month-to-Month contracts, 9% on 1-Year contracts, and 2% on 2-Year contracts.
-- For the company, it is of the utmost importance to get customers on 1 or 2 year contracts.
+- For the company, it is of the utmost importance to get customers on 1 or 2-Year contracts.
 Even 1-Year contracts will drastically reduce churn rate.
 ---

 ## Internet Service